 Infant & Toddler Practice

 The infant and toddler programme at Inspiring Minds is inspired by the practice of Emmi Pikler and Magda Gerber.
 This practice is based on respect.
 We allow tamariki the time, space, freedom, and support to be themselves and discover the world in their own way.
 Relationships are the foundation of all that we do at Inspiring Minds.
 We use a Primary Care system where one kaiako takes sole responsibility for a tamariki to help them settle into their new environment and to establish a relationship with that tamariki and their whānau.
-This system of primary care builds a strong relationship between tamariki and kaiako adding to the security that tamariki feel within this environment.
-When tamariki feel secure, they feel confident to play and learn.
+This system of primary care builds a strong relationship between tamariki and kaiako adding to the security a tamariki feels within this environment.
+When a tamariki feels secure, they feel confident to play and learn.

 Infants and toddlers are curious and love to interact with each other.
 This is very much encouraged with a kaiako always close by.
 The open plan outdoor environment means tamariki of all ages can interact freely.
 Our infants and toddlers all have very special relationships with each other and kaiako support strategies for these interactions.